Cloudzero/cloudzero-charts/charts/cloudzero-agent/README.md

 Ensure `values-override.yaml` contains only the values you wish to override from `values.yaml`.

-> Note it is possible to save values for different environments, or based on other criteria into seperate values files and multiple files using the `-f` helm parameters.
+> Note it is possible to save values for different environments, or based on other criteria into separate values files and multiple files using the `-f` helm parameters.

 ##### Using the `--set` Flag